steinuil/mpv-livetweet/README.md

 If it doesn't work on yours, file an issue or bug me on twitter [@steinuil](https://twitter.com/steinuil)

-**Warning**: might cause rectal pains to your followers.
+**Warning**: might cause anal pain to your followers.
 Use at your own risk.